PanniM/QuestionListApplication/task/ticket.md

 ### Features
 __Mandatory:__
-- list existing questions with creation date            //////////       OK
+- list existing questions with creation date
-- list answers under existing questions (if it is missing, write your own answer)            //////////       OK
+- list answers under existing questions (if it is missing, write your own answer)
-- add new question with answer to the list            //////////       OK
+- add new question with answer to the list
 - simple, fancy style

 __Optional__:
-- remove existing question with its answer from the list -            //////////       OK
+- remove existing question with its answer from the list -
 - edit existing questions and answers
 - show star rating of a question in the list (update those values based on your insights)
-- store the list and restore it when the app is opened ????????????????
+- store the list and restore it when the app is opened
-- side menu with fast links on questions                                    /// OK
+- side menu with fast links on questions
-- notifications for actions            //////////       OK
+- notifications for actions

 ---